-This Management's Discussion and Analysis (MD&A) of the financial condition, results of operations and cash flows of the Company for the year ended August 31, 2016 should be read in conjunction with the audited financial statements as at August 31, 2016 and 2015.
-This MD&A is effective December 21, 2016.
+This Management's Discussion and Analysis (MD&A) of the financial condition, results of operations and cash flows of the Company for the three months ended November 30, 2016 should be read in conjunction with the condensed interim financial statements as at November 30, 2016.
+This MD&A is effective January 25, 2017.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.

-The Company has prepared its audited financial statements for the year ended August 31, 2016 in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The Company has prepared its condensed interim financial statements for the three months ended November 30, 2016 in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standard 34 ("IAS 34"), as issued by the International Accounting Standards Board ("IASB").